talkjs/tutorials/how-to-create-a-threaded-chat/how-to-create-a-threaded-chat.md

 ## Conclusion

-You now have a working demonstration of how to create a threaded chat!
+It's been a long tutorial, but you now have a working demonstration of how to create a threaded chat!

 To recap, in this tutorial we have: